Asbury Towers Retirement Community

 Since 2022 · 4 years of data 87 deficiencies 2 complaints 20 inspections

 Inspection Score Info A composite 0–100 score combining this facility's inspections, citations, complaints, and enforcement actions relative to the Indiana state average.
-See the nursing homes benchmark below for the typical Indiana score; higher is better.
+The score below shows how many points this facility sits above or below the typical Indiana nursing home score (the benchmark); higher is better.

-Below the Indiana average for nursing homes.
+6 points below the Indiana average for nursing homes (83/100)

 Inspection Scorecard Info This scorecard compares key inspection, citation, and complaint metrics at this facility against the Indiana state average.
 Metrics rated ≥15% worse than average are highlighted in red; those ≥15% better are highlighted in green.